 In other words, these areas or aspects of a business should be evaluated and compared to one another as time goes on, whether this is monthly, quarterly, or yearly check-ins.

-This not only helps businesses track their current progress of meeting their long-term goals but also showcases which areas of their business have improved year over year and what areas need closer attention.
+This not only helps businesses track their current progress of meeting their long-term goals but also showcases which areas of their business have improved year over year and which areas need closer attention.

 Benefit #2: Benchmark data ✔️